Skip to main content

 chili con carne

-If you are looking for a comforting dish for these winter days, chili con carne is a perfect option.
+If you’re looking for a comforting dish for these winter days, chili con carne is a perfect option.

-Days of being at home in the warmth of the home are coming, if you like to cook and you usually invite your family and friends, prepare a chili con carne and serve it very hot, I am sure that everyone will want to repeat.
+Days of being at home in the warmth of the home are coming, if you like to cook and usually invite your family and friends over, prepare some chili con carne and serve it piping hot, I’m sure everyone will want more.

 What is chili con carne?

-It is a very simple recipe, a stew based on vegetables, legumes and meat with spices, with a spicy point and an intense flavor.
+It is a very simple recipe, a stew based on vegetables, legumes and meat with spices, with a spicy touch and an intense flavor.

-To prepare a chili con carne, purple beans, purple onion, green or red pepper, natural tomato, minced beef, spring onion and fresh cilantro are used.
+To prepare chili con carne, purple beans, red onion, green or red pepper, natural tomato, minced beef, spring onion and fresh cilantro are used.

 As for the spices, sweet paprika, ground chili, ground cumin, salt and black pepper.

-Preparing it is very easy, you just have to fry the chopped vegetables and add the previously cooked beans, the crushed natural tomato and a little vegetable broth.
+Preparing it is very easy, just sauté the chopped vegetables and add the previously cooked beans, the crushed natural tomato and a little vegetable broth.

-The chili should be simmered for 20-25 minutes and it's done.
+The chili should cook over low heat for 20-25 minutes and it’s ready.

-Chili con carne is a spoon dish with flavor and a spicy point.
+Chili con carne is a spoon dish with flavor and a spicy touch.

-What does chili con carne give us nutritionally?
+What does chili con carne provide us nutritionally?

-In this dish, the contribution of protein and iron from some of the main ingredients, veal and purple beans, stands out above all.
+In this dish, the contribution of proteins and iron from some of the main ingredients stands out above all, the meat of beef and purple beans.

-I don't know if you knew, but there are two types of iron that we can provide through our diet, heme iron and non-heme iron.
+I don’t know if you knew, but there are two types of iron that we can get through our diet, heme iron and non-heme iron.
 (1)

-Meat provides heme iron, it is from foods of animal origin, much easier to absorb than non-heme iron (vegetable origin).
+Meat provides heme iron, which comes from foods of animal origin and is much easier to absorb than non-heme iron (plant origin).

-To further enhance its absorption, the consumption of vitamin C is recommended, and it is necessary to avoid the consumption of calcium in the same intake, since it is the only mineral capable of sequestering iron, inhibiting its absorption by the body.
+To further enhance its absorption, the consumption of vitamin C is recommended, and the consumption of calcium should be avoided at the same time, since it is the only mineral capable of sequestering iron, inhibiting its absorption by the body.

-In this chili, there are several ingredients that provide polyphenols, purple beans are one of them.
+In this chili, there are several ingredients that provide polyphenols, the purple beans are one of them.

-Purple beans also provide a good dose of protein, they have 19 g per 100 g of food.
-They also provide fiber and iron, but in this case it is non-heme iron, it is the one that comes from foods of plant origin, and it is much more difficult for our body to absorb.
+The purple beans also provide a good dose of protein, they have 19 g per 100 g of food.
+They also provide fiber and iron, but in this case it is non-heme iron, which comes from foods of plant origin, and which is much more difficult for our body to absorb.

-In addition, that characteristic purple color indicates that they provide polyphenols, and tomatoes are rich in lycopene.(2)
+In addition, this characteristic purple color indicates that they provide polyphenols, and tomatoes are rich in lycopene.(2)

-Lycopene is a carotenoid, as is the beta-carotene present in carrots and responsible for its orange color; in tomatoes, lycopene is what gives it that intense red color and is characterized by being a powerful antioxidant.
+Lycopene is a carotenoid, as is beta-carotene present in carrots and responsible for their orange color.
+In tomatoes, lycopene is what gives it that intense red color and is characterized by being a powerful antioxidant.

 As a curiosity, it is interesting to know that lycopene is much more concentrated when the tomato is subjected to temperature accompanied by a fat such as extra virgin olive oil (EVOO).